LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Introduction

-Originally, most feature selection methods applied only in linear contexts (or have been applied primarily in linear contexts).
-For example, the only sparse models referenced in the highly cited review by Ref.\ \cite{Ribeiro-etal-2016} are linear.
-The main sparse architectures (LASSO, EN, and their variants) are linear regressors.\footnote{Ref.\ \cite{Zhang-etal-2016} has claimed that, if thousands of samples are available, LASSO can consistently select features even in nonlinear settings, although the coefficients may be distorted.
-However, this consistency is disputed by Ref.\ \cite{Dinh-and-Ho-2020}.} Later works consider sparse nonlinear models, to address the fact that many natural and industrial processes are nonlinear.
-Refs.\ \cite{McConaghy-2011,Brewick-etal-2017,Sun-and-Braatz-2020} defined sets of features consisting of polynomials (all works), interactions (all works), and/or non-polynomials \cite{McConaghy-2011,Sun-and-Braatz-2020}.
-ALVEN, the model architecture from Ref.\ \cite{Sun-and-Braatz-2020}, uses an F-test for each feature (including the expanded set of features) to determine whether to keep a feature in the final EN model, a filter approach.
+Originally, most feature selection methods applied only in linear contexts (or were applied primarily in linear contexts).
+Highlighting this, the only sparse models referenced in the highly cited review by \citet{Ribeiro-etal-2016} are linear.
+The most commonly used sparse methods (LASSO, EN, and their variants) are linear regressors.
+To address this limitation, later works consider sparse nonlinear models.
+For example, \citet{McConaghy-2011}, \citet{Brewick-etal-2017}, and \citet{Sun-and-Braatz-2020} defined sets of features consisting of polynomials (all works), interactions (all works), and/or non-polynomials \citep{McConaghy-2011,Sun-and-Braatz-2020}.
+ALVEN \citep{Sun-and-Braatz-2020} uses an F-test for each feature (including the expanded set of features) to determine whether to keep a feature in the final EN model, a filter approach.
 However, this F-test has very poor feature selectivity, as nearly all features are selected when traditional values of \(\alpha\) (\(0.001 \le \alpha \le 0.05\)) are used.
 Furthermore, the ordering of the features with respect to their p-values does not follow their relevance, as many irrelevant features are among those with the lowest p-values, and relevant features can be among those with the highest p-values (including p \(\gg 0.05\)).
-The work of Ref.\ \cite{Yamada-etal-2016} uses two forms of modified LASSO algorithms for nonlinear feature selection, achieving high sparsity with the datasets tested.
+Other relevant methods include the smoothly clipped absolute deviation (SCAD) \citep{Fan-and-Li-2001}; Sparse Additive Models \citep{Ravikumar-etal-2009}, which were used with L\(_0\) and L\(_2\) regularization by \citet{Liu-etal-2022}; the adaptive elastic net \citep{Zou-and-Zhang-2009}; the minimax concave penalty (MCP/MC+) \citep{Zhang-2010}; the thresholded LASSO \citep{van-de-Geer-etal-2011}; the two-stage regularized method of \citet{DeMol-etal-2009}; two forms of modified, nonlinear LASSO algorithms \citep{Yamada-etal-2018}; a cutting plane algorithm \citep{Bertsimas-and-Van-Parys-2020}; Bayesian symbolic regression approaches \citep{Kai-etal-2021}; and the UniLasso \citep{Chatterjee-etal-2025}.